You are here

 There is a vaccine against tuberculosis called the BCG, but the vaccine is now very old (it was first used in the 1920s).
 It is around 80 percent effective but only for 15 years, and is being phased out in some countries where TB is not a major threat.
 11

 A blood test is a reliable way of detecting TB infection, but it cannot determine if the infection is active or inactive.
 Other tests are needed to confirm this.
 12

 A sample of sputum (mucous that is coughed up from the airways) is analysed under a microscope.
 If TB bacteria are visible, the result will be confirmed with a culture test.
 Detecting TB in people living with HIV via a sputum sample is not considered very accurate, and less infectious forms of TB are often missed.
 13

 TB culture test

 Taking several drugs does a better job of killing all of the bacteria and is more likely to prevent them from becoming resistant to the drugs.
-The four first-line drugs used to treat drug-susceptible TB are:
+The most common first-line (first option) drugs are:

 - Ethambutol (Myambutol)

 Treatment is not required for most people with latent TB.
 However, for people with weakened immune systems, such as those living with HIV, treatment is necessary to prevent the infection causing illness.
 A similar course of treatment to that for active TB will be recommended.
 22

 Treating TB and HIV at the same time

 For some people it can be difficult to take drugs for both tuberculosis and HIV at the same time because of the amount of drugs, how often they need to be taken, and because of drug interactions.